20 Reasons Why Students Fail And Solutions

 Open up to a trusted adult who can listen to you and help you with difficulties in any of your courses.
 This same person can direct you to others if he has no idea of your problematic areas.
-Also, schools should have a course advisor for students and a guidance and counselling unit to encourage students to be successful in their academic pursuit.

 12. INABILITY TO STUDY THE TREND OF EXAM PAST QUESTIONS